norachams/reverse-proxy/README.md

 ## Design Decisions

 **Functionality decision:**
-When presented with three possible functionality options to implement, I made the decision to pursue the "Global In-flight Request Limit" because it personally appealed to me and offered an engaging coding and learning experience.
+When presented with three possible functionality options to implement, I made the decision to pursue the "Global In-flight Request Limit" because it appealed to me and offered an engaging coding and learning experience.

 **Global in-flight request limit implementation:**
 The reverse proxy server ```proxy.go``` has been designed to control the number of concurrent requests made to the origin server.
 It limits the concurrent requests to a maximum of 10 (this can be adjusted).